We aim to give you a high-quality legal service. To do this, we will:

 It is an offence to tell someone that a report has been filed to NCA and that they may be investigated.
 If we make a report to NCA, we cannot carry on with your work without NCA approval and we will not be responsible for the effects of any delay which may occur as a result.

 We are committed to the highest standards of professional behaviour in our business.
 We will not accept any form of bribery or corruption.
 We will be happy to send you a copy of our full anti-bribery and corruption policy if you want to see it.

 In most cases, we cannot act for you if your interests conflict with the interests of any of our clients, or of the firm itself.
 If we become aware of a conflict of interest or think that one may arise, we will discuss with you about how we will proceed.

 For Scottish work, we are regulated by The Law Society of Scotland.

-For English work, we are regulated by the Solicitors Regulation Authority.
+For English work, we are authorised and regulated by the Solicitors Regulation Authority.

-We are also authorised and regulated by the Financial Services Authority.
+We're also authorised and regulated by the Financial Conduct Authority.